43「世の初め降り給ひし璽鏡剣国を建てます神の御心。」- 植芝盛平

 On‑yomi within waka.
 Using じ‑きょう‑けん for 璽鏡剣 is consistent with kango in waka; classical poetics has long integrated Sino‑Japanese lexemes into 31‑mora verse.

 5–7–5 / 7–7.
-The poem is parsed into the canonical san‑jū‑ichi‑on meter (31 mora) with a clear kami‑/shimo‑no‑ku hinge—the lower phrase offers the teleology (“to found the realm … by the kami’s will”) that resolves the upper’s theogonic descent.
+The poem is parsed into the canonical san‑jū‑ichi‑on meter (31 mora) with a clear kami‑ / shimo‑ no‑ku hinge—the lower phrase offers the teleology (“to found the realm … by the kami’s will”) that resolves the upper’s theogonic descent.

 Semantic pivot.
-Line 3 concentrates the regalia as a pivot image; lines 4–5 reinterpret that image politically and theologically (founding/legitimacy + divine intent), a move widely discussed in waka poetics.
+Line 3 concentrates the regalia as a pivot image; lines 4–5 reinterpret that image politically and theologically (founding / legitimacy + divine intent), a move widely discussed in waka poetics.

-Imperial Regalia.
+Imperial regalia.
 The mirror, sword, and jewel (sanshu no jingi) are the central insignia of imperial legitimacy.
 Scholarship notes textual variation and functions—including the fact that tama (jewel) was sometimes written with 璽(“seal”), which explains Ueshiba’s 璽鏡剣 without assuming a fourth object.

 Why “璽” for the jewel?
 Philological sources show 神璽剣鏡 and related collocations in which 璽 functions as imperial token / seal and is sometimes read / understood in the semantic field of tama.
 There is a long debate on two‑treasures (mirror & sword) vs. three‑treasures (mirror, sword, jewel) in early sources (Sakai, 2025); Ueshiba’s 璽鏡剣 elegantly signals legitimacy (seal / token) while alluding to the jewel tradition.